 As you can see in the image above, Google now inserts relevant information regarding searches right into the search workflow, so users do not even have to click through to Wikipedia.
 With an estimated 1 in 4 searches utilizing the knowledge graph, Google is slowly providing information to users in context, which is contributing to the declining readership of Wikipedia.
 Super helpful because this valuable knowledge is now being brought to us without having to leave Google's search.

 In the enterprise, this notion of contextual knowledge is just as important.
-As the success of the knowledge graph proves, while the Wiki may be the easiest way to create knowledge, it is not the easiest way to find and consume knowledge.
+As the success of the knowledge graph proves, while an enterprise Wiki may seem to be the easiest way to create knowledge, it's definitely not the easiest way to find and consume knowledge.
 At work we use so many apps throughout our day that unless an app helps us do our job, we just arent going to use it.
 Its out of sight, out of mind.
 So many wiki projects get rolled out at work and then are quickly forgotten about for this exact reason; a wiki or knowledge base should not be viewed as a destination, an app, a portal.
 It is a means to an end.
 The end is a job we need to get done, our knowledge base helps us get that job done.
+Read more about how Guru does enterprise-wide knowledge management.

 It also makes sense because most content on Wikipedia doesn’t need to change once it gets written.
 A lot of the content is about discrete things and events that occurred in the past — it already happened.